Flat 50% OFF - Limited Time Only!

 Follow these tips to comply with Section 194J and avoid mistakes or penalties:

-6. If eligible, request a lower TDS rate and give the certificate to the deductor.
+5. If eligible, apply for a lower TDS rate to avoid excess deductions.

 Recent Blogs